gobj-ecosistema/ginsfsm/README.rst

 License
 -------

-Copyright (c) 2012-2018, Niyamaka.
+Licensed under the  `The MIT License <http://www.opensource.org/licenses/mit-license>`_.

-GinsFSM is released under terms of `The MIT License <http://www.opensource.org/licenses/mit-license>`_
+See LICENSE.txt in the source distribution for details.